HEIG-vd-CLD/Master/Labo02/003_Custom_AMI.md

 * Observations ?

 ```
-//TODO
 We are able to see the profile picture on only one of the webapps.
-For the other one, we can only see a broken image.
+For the other one, we can only see a broken image, because the image is stored on the filesystem of the instance.
 ```